 Key Takeaways

-- The brands winning in 2026 aren't choosing between these strategies.
-They're layering content depth, targeted link building, and editorial coverage into a single compounding system.
+- The brands winning in 2026 aren't picking sides.
+They're layering content depth, targeted link building, and editorial coverage into one compounding system.

 The link building vs content marketing debate is one of the oldest questions in SEO.
 Should you invest in building backlinks or creating more content?